-The fifth son of Robert Thorburn, portrait miniaturist to Queen Victoria.
-Archibald Thorburn first education was at Dalkeith and in Edinburgh, after which he was sent to the newly founded St John's Wood School of Art in London.
-His stay there was only brief, since on the death of his father he sought the guidance of Joseph Wolf.
+Archibald Thorburn (the Painter) was the fifth son of Robert Thorburn, portrait miniaturist to Queen Victoria.
+Archibald Thorburn was first educated in Scotland, in his late teens, he was sent to the recently established St John's Wood School of Art in London.
+His stay at the school was brief, because of the death of his father, he could not afford to stay, so he sought the guidance of animal painter Joseph Wolf.

-It was his commission in 1887 to illustrate Lord Lilford's Colored Figures of the Birds of the British Isles, for which he painted some 268 watercolors, that established his reputation.
-Archibald Thorburn illustrated numerous sporting and natural history books, including his own.
-He taught Otto Murray Dixon and Philip Rickman (both in Nature in Art's collection), and he encouraged the young Donald Watson when he came to visit him in Dumfries and Galloway.
-Thorburn was friends of other eminent bird illustrators including George Edward Lodge and John Guille Millais with whom he collaborated on a number of works including: Natural History of British Feeding Ducks; British Diving Ducks and British Game Birds.
+He first exhibited at the Royal Academy at the age of twenty and was a regular figure there throughout the 1880s and 1890s.
+It was his commission in 1887 to illustrate Lord Lilford's book Colored Figures of the Birds of the British Isles, that established his reputation, painting 268 bird watercolors.
+Besides illustrating his books, Archibald Thorburn illustrated numerous sporting and natural history books for other authors.
+He taught Otto Murray Dixon and Philip Rickman, and he encouraged the young Donald Watson when he came to visit him in Dumfries and Galloway, in southwestern Scotland.
+Thorburn was friends with other eminent bird illustrators including George Edward Lodge and John Guille Millais with whom he collaborated on many works including Natural History of British Feeding Ducks; British Diving Ducks and British Game Birds.

-On his marriage to Constance Mudie, Archibald Thorburn moved to High Leybourne in Hascombe in 1902, where he was to spend the rest of his life.
-In the 1930s he refused to make use of electric lighting, preferring natural light for his painting, and making use of lamps and candles.
+1902 at the age of forty-two, he married and moved to Hascombe, where he was to spend the rest of his life.
+In the 1930s he refused to make use of electric lighting, preferring to paint with the natural light of lamps and candles.

-Influenced: Otto Murray Dixon, Philip Rickman, Donald Watson
+Painters Archibald Thorburn Influenced: Otto Murray Dixon, Philip Rickman, Donald Watson.